lightkun10/aa-ruby-projects/README.md

-This repository contains project and homework files I worked on for the App Academy Open.
+Contains project and homework files I worked on the 'Ruby' section of App Academy Open.

 ### Section 1  - Enumerables and Debugging
 * Enumerables exercises